Harper College will be closed Monday, December 23 through Wednesday, January 1 for Winter Break.

 Living in the wake of pain or trauma can significantly alter the way we tell our story.
 We tend to underplay our happiest moments and accomplishments and can view ourselves as the victim instead of the hero in our story.
 Write about those trying times but be deliberate in framing the story around how you overcame it (or are actively overcoming it).
 Through expressive writing practices such as this, you might be able to reframe your pain and change the narrative of your life.

 What do you think?
-Time to find your inner-author and storyteller?
-Try sharing your story with a family member, friend or with me!
+Time to find your inner author and storyteller?
+Try sharing your story with a family member or a friend!
 Personal stories and narratives bring us together.
 Remember—your story matters.
-Email me at vatkinso@harpercollege.edu.